 Determining if data are usable for a particular purpose is a complex task, requiring a logical and balanced evaluation of many factors.
 The procedural components of the LVI assessment must be performed by staff with sufficient scientific expertise and demonstrated proficiency, as mandated by Rule 62-160, F.A.C.
 Additionally, the following must be considered during a biological data usability determination:

-Understanding the purpose for the bioassessment sampling, including specific project objectives, and determining the extent to which the bioassessment data set fulfills the objectives of the project or Program.
+Understanding the purpose for the bioassessment sampling, including specific project objectives, and determining the extent to which the bioassessment data set fulfills the objectives of the project or program.
 The environmental conditions associated with the sample (e.g., climatic, hydrologic) must be consistent with the study objectives;

 Evaluating laboratory and field quality control measures and other supporting data, including the determination of the pattern, frequency, and magnitude of any quality control deficiencies associated with the results.
 This also may involve evaluating corroborative data (e.g., performance tests, data from other sampling entities);